ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 - Draft live (urgent): *"We're on the clock."*
 - Post-draft: *"Draft's wrapped.
 Board's on your desk."*

-**Director of Pro Personnel:**
+**Director of Pro Personnel** (purely external — league activity, trade flow, who's available):
 - Sell signal (default): *"WR market's heating up — three teams buying.
 Lamb's value is peaking."*
 - Buy signal (default): *"Founders just put their WR1 on the block.
 Good chance to fill our biggest need."*
 - Pending offer (attention): *"Founders have been waiting two days.
 We owe them a response."*
 - Untouchable hunted (urgent): *"Two teams have called about Daniels this week.
 They're persistent."*
 - Quiet week (default): *"Wire's quiet.
 Nothing moving that fits our build."*

-**Director of Analytics:**
+**Director of Research & Strategy** (data-informed strategic recommendations):
-- *"Last year's champ stacked WRs and ran two RBs.
+- Default: *"Champ teams stack WRs and run two RBs.
 Pulled the breakdown."*
+- Default: *"Last decade's title teams averaged three untouchables at WR.
+We've got one."*
+- Default: *"Most successful offseason trades involve 1st-rounders.
+Worth a look at our chart."*
+- Default: *"Teams with our age profile won 23% of titles last decade."*
-- *"Twelve new league records since your last visit."*
+- Curiosity / lighter (default): *"Twelve new league records since your last visit."*
-- *"Most successful offseason trades involved 1st-rounders.
-Worth a look."*
+- Attention (rare): *"Our strategy hasn't been updated in 30 days.
+Worth a refresh."*

+The Research & Strategy director's voice is the strategist who uses data.
+Most briefings pair an insight with an implied action ("champ teams stack WRs" → "worth bumping our WR market").
+Pure-trivia briefings ("12 new records") are valid but should be the minority — they don't move the needle the way actionable strategic briefings do.

 ### 6.3 Briefing Triggers (DEFERRED)

 Briefings are dynamic and depend on app state.
 The full trigger map (which briefing surfaces in which state) is **deferred to content/build phase**.
 At minimum, the build will need to support these state inputs:

 - **Scouting:** draft state (off-season / pre-draft window / draft live / post-draft), days-to-draft countdown, set-board status
-- **Pro Personnel:** pending offer count + age (in hours), league-wide WR/RB/QB market activity, untouchable hunt status (other teams asking about user's untouchables), `wants_more` and `position_markets` state
+- **Pro Personnel:** pending offer count + age (in hours), league-wide market activity per position, untouchable hunt status (other teams asking about user's untouchables), recent league moves
-- **Analytics:** new records since last visit, new analytical findings, default insights
+- **Research & Strategy:** time since last strategy update, current `wants_more` / `position_markets` state, championship-team comparison data, league history events, new records

 When implementing, lock these briefings against actual state variables in the database.
 Don't hard-code more than a default fallback.
 Build a small content engine that selects the right briefing based on state.